COSalinas/readme-generator/README.md

-  # README generator
+  # Note Taker

   ## Description

-  This project allows the client to create a README.md for any projects they might have.
+  This project allows the user to take down and save notes.

   ## Table of Contents